-Following receipt of notice or a complaint of an alleged violation of this Policy, the Title IX Coordinator/Deputy Title IX Coordinator engages in an initial assessment, typically within one to five business days.
+Following receipt of notice or a complaint of an alleged violation of this Policy, the Title IX Coordinator/Deputy Title IX Coordinator10 engages in an initial assessment, typically within one to five business days.
 The steps in an initial assessment can include:

-$^{10}$ If circumstances require, the President or Title IX Coordinator will designate another person to oversee the process below should an allegation be made about the Trained Designee or the Coordinator be otherwise unavailable or unable to fulfill their duties.
+10 If circumstances require, the President or Title IX Coordinator will designate another person to oversee the process below should an allegation be made about the Trained Designee or the Coordinator be otherwise unavailable or unable to fulfill their duties.

-- If notice is given, the Chief Diversity Officer/Title IX Coordinator or the Director of Equal Opportunity & Affirmative Action/Deputy Title IX Coordinator seeks to determine if the person impacted wishes to make a formal complaint, and will assist them to do so, if desired. - If they do not wish to do so, the Chief Diversity Officer/Title IX Coordinator determines whether to initiate a complaint because a violence risk assessment indicates a compelling threat to health and/or safety. - If a formal complaint is received, the Office of Equity, Access, & Inclusion will assess its sufficiency and work with the Complainant to make sure it is correctly completed. - The Chief Diversity Officer/Title IX Coordinator or Designee reaches out to the Complainant to offer supportive measures. - The Chief Diversity Officer/Title IX Coordinator or Designee works with the Complainant to ensure they are aware of the right to have an Advisor. - The Chief Diversity Officer/Title IX Coordinator or the Director of Equal Opportunity & AA/Deputy Title IX Coordinator works with the Complainant to determine whether the Complainant prefers a supportive and remedial response, an informal resolution option, or a formal investigation and grievance process. - If a supportive and remedial response is preferred, the Chief Diversity Officer/Title IX Coordinator or Designee works with the Complainant to identify their wishes and then seeks to facilitate implementation.
-No Formal Grievance Process is initiated, though the Complainant can elect to initiate one later if desired. - o If an informal resolution option is preferred, in consultation with the University Attorney, the Chief Diversity Officer/Title IX Coordinator or the Director of Equal Opportunity & AA/Deputy Title IX Coordinator assesses whether the complaint is suitable for informal resolution and may seek to determine if the
+- If notice is given, the Chief of Institutional Culture/Title IX Coordinator or the Director of Equal Opportunity &Investigator Deputy Title IX Coordinator seeks to determine if the person impacted wishes to make a formal complaint, and will assist them to do so, if desired. - If they do not wish to do so, the Chief of Institutional Culture/Title IX Coordinator determines whether to initiate a complaint because a violence risk assessment indicates a compelling threat to health and/or safety. - If a formal complaint is received, the Office of Institutional Culture will assess its sufficiency and work with the Complainant to make sure it is correctly completed. - The Chief of Institutional Culture/Title IX Coordinator or Designee reaches out to the Complainant to offer supportive measures. - The Chief of Institutional Culture/Title IX Coordinator or Designee works with the Complainant to ensure they are aware of the right to have an Advisor. - The Chief of Institutional Culture/Title IX Coordinator or the Director of Equal Opportunity & Investigator/Deputy Title IX Coordinator works with the Complainant to determine whether the Complainant prefers a supportive and remedial response, an informal resolution option, or a formal investigation and grievance process. - If a supportive and remedial response is preferred, the Chief of Institutional Culture/Title IX Coordinator or Designee works with the Complainant to identify their wishes and then seeks to facilitate implementation.
+No Formal Grievance Process is initiated, though the Complainant can elect to initiate one later if desired. - If an informal resolution option is preferred, in consultation with the University Attorney, the Chief of Institutional Culture/Title IX Coordinator or the Director of Equal Opportunity & Investigator/Deputy Title IX Coordinator assesses whether the complaint is suitable for informal resolution and may seek to

-- Respondent is also willing to engage in informal resolution.
+- determine if the Respondent is also willing to engage in informal resolution.

 - If a Formal Grievance Process is preferred, the Title IX Coordinator determines if the misconduct alleged falls within the scope of Title IX.

 - If it does, the Title IX Coordinator will initiate the formal investigation and grievance process, directing the investigation to address:

 - an incident, and/or

 - a pattern of alleged misconduct, and/or

 - a culture/climate issue, based on the nature of the complaint.

 - If it does not, the Title IX

 Coordinator determines that Title IX

 does not apply (and will "dismiss"

 that aspect of the complaint, if any),

 assesses which policy or policies to

 apply, and proceed to process the

 complaint under the University's

 resolution process.